Test Catalog

 Carrier status (heterozygosity) for these conditions cannot be reliably detected.

-A positive test result is strongly suggestive of a diagnosis but requires follow-up by stand-alone biochemical or molecular assay, which is best coordinated by local genetics providers.
+A positive screening test result is strongly suggestive of a diagnosis but requires follow-up by stand-alone biochemical or molecular assay, which is best coordinated by local genetics providers.

 Clinical Reference